Prayer and Worship Resources

 The Order of Mass, Thursdays at 12.30 pm

-- In Advent.
-Short text suitable for printing or downloading to a mobile device.
+- (Ordinary Time) Short text suitable for printing or downloading to a mobile device.

 For other service booklets, please see below.